 But, those numbers aren’t exact because judging the protection offered by a certain skin color isn’t as simple as it looks.
 People’s ancestries are often much more heterogeneous (diverse) than you think.
 This means that even if you have a dark complexion, you could have genes that make you more susceptible to skin cancer.

-What’s scarier is that the misconception that people of color don’t need to worry about sun protection means that some don’t get checked out as often.
+What’s scarier is that because people of color often hold the misconception they don’t need to worry about sun protection, they typically get checked out less often.

-It’s difficult to find a doctor that still has at least one foot in the pro-limited-exposure camp.
-I was able to find sun-supportive statements by Frank Lipman, M.D., who spoke on the benefits of sun exposure as a means of spiking our natural levels of vitamin D to Cosmopolitan Magazine:
+It’s difficult to find a doctor that still has at least one foot in the pro-limited-exposure camp, although in an article for Cosmopolitan Magazine, Frank Lipman, M.D., stated that sun exposure is an effective means of spiking our natural levels of vitamin D:

-Dr. Lipman, a self-proclaimed health evangelist, states on his own website:
+Dr. Lipman, a self-proclaimed health evangelist, also states on his BeWell.com website:

 “We evolved in the sun; we were made to get some sun, not to live our lives indoors and slather on sunscreen every time we go outside.
 If the sun is shining where you are today, get out and enjoy it, talk about a free natural treatment!
 All you need is a little common sense when heading outdoors, do it gradually and always avoid sunburn.”

 Hmm.
-Those words are tempting to someone like myself, who still secretly hopes for any reason to validate getting just a little color.
-However, my faith in his expertise begins to waiver when I notice that below each blog post in which Dr. Lipman states the benefits of moderate sun exposure, he recommends only doing so when taking regular doses of antioxidant supplements—which he happens to sell.
+Those words are tempting to someone like me, who still secretly hopes for any reason to validate getting just a little color.
+However, my faith in his expertise begins to waver when I notice that below each blog post in which Dr. Lipman states the benefits of moderate sun exposure, he recommends only doing so when taking regular doses of an antioxidant dietary supplement—which he happens to sell.

-I think I’ll stick to the safer option of getting my Vitamin D from foods like milk, cereal, yogurt, salmon, mackerel, and tuna.
+Consequently, I think I’ll stick to the safer option of getting my vitamin D from foods like milk, cereal, yogurt, salmon, mackerel, and tuna.

-It Turns Out There’s Just No Safe Way To Tan
+Bottom Line: It Turns Out There’s Just No Safe Way to Tan

 Your epidermis completely renews itself every 45 days—what doesn’t refresh is the damage to DNA caused by UV exposure.
-To avoid any skin scares, follow these important steps:
+To avoid any skin scares, mind these important steps:

-Sadly, it seems like no matter how hard we may wish, there’s no way that the sun can safely transform pasty skin into bronze.
+Sadly, it seems like no matter how hard we might wish, there’s no way the sun can safely transform pasty skin into bronzed skin.